 A WebBench run reports the total requests per second a server can perform and the total throughput, in bytes per second, that the server delivered.
 WebBench reports these results for each mix.
-To obtain the results below we averaged the requests per second and throughput from the mixes that ran during the peak performance of the benchmark run as illustrated in Figure 3.
+To obtain the results below we averaged the requests per second and throughput from the mixes that ran during the middle 30 minutes of the benchmark run.

-Figure 5 shows the WebBench peak results in requests per second and in throughput (bytes per second) for the three test servers.
+Figure 4 shows the WebBench peak results in requests per second and in throughput (bytes per second) for the three test servers.
 Each result below is the median of three runs.